 Standard Wegovy dosage schedule

 Wegovy is gradually increased over several weeks, typically at four-week intervals to allow your body to adjust.
-A standard Wegovy dosage schedule might look like:
+A standard Wegovy injection dosage schedule might look like:

 Dose increases help reduce the side effects of Wegovy.
 It is essential to follow the dosage schedule provided by your provider, as they will determine the appropriate dose and titration schedule for individual needs.